appsody/stacks/incubator/java-openliberty/README.md

 The Java OpenLiberty stack uses a parent Maven project object model (POM) to manage dependency versions and provide required capabilities and plugins.

-This stack is based on OpenJDK with container-optimizations in OpenJ9 and `Open Liberty v19.0.0.8`.
-It provides live reloading during development by utilizing `loose application` capabilities.
+This stack is based on OpenJDK with container-optimizations in OpenJ9 and `Open Liberty v19.0.0.12`.
+It provides live reloading during development by utilizing the "dev mode" capability in the liberty-maven-plugin.

 The stack also provides a in-built application monitoring dashboard based on [javametrics](https://github.com/runtimetools/javametrics).
 This dashboard is only included during development and is not included in the image built using `appsody build`.